 posted by ATS

 Cannabis use is associated with disturbances in concentration and memory.
-New research by neuroscientists at the University of Bristol, published in the Journal of Neuroscience [Oct.
+New research about marijuana detox by neuroscientists Leaf Expert at the University of Bristol, published in the Journal of Neuroscience [Oct.
 25], has found that brain activity becomes uncoordinated and inaccurate during these altered states of mind, leading to neurophysiological and behavioural impairments reminiscent of those seen in schizophrenia.
 The collaborative study, led by Dr Matt Jones from the University’s School of Physiology and Pharmacology, tested whether the detrimental effects of cannabis on memory and cognition could be the result of ‘disorchestrated’ brain...